sbumb/Program-1.4/README.md

 # Program-1.4
 Intro to Java Programming, Comprehensive Version, 10th Edition, Y. Daniel Liang
+Question:

 	(Print a table) Write a program that displays the following table: a      a^2    a^3
 	1      1      1
 	2      4      8
 	3      9      27
 	4      16     64
+Code:

     public class oneFour {//open class